← All guides

 A single transcript is a quote; a few hundred is a dataset.
 To analyze a body of video you first need to pull text from many sources without copy-pasting one URL at a time.

-In the browser, Bulk extract takes a YouTube playlist, a whole channel, or a CSV of video URLs and processes up to 50 videos per batch.
+In the browser, Bulk extract processes up to 500 videos from a YouTube playlist or channel, or 200 pasted or uploaded URLs.
 That covers most sampling frames: a course's lecture series, every episode of a podcast, or a curated list of videos you assembled from a search.
 Finding the videos in a playlist or channel is free; you only spend a credit when a transcript is actually produced.

 For larger or repeatable corpora, the REST API lets you build programmatically.
 A free API token is enough to start, and you can resolve channels and playlists to video IDs and then post those IDs to the transcripts endpoint in batches.
-Scripting the collection means your corpus is reproducible — you keep the list of IDs and the code, so anyone can regenerate the exact same dataset.
+Scripting makes the collection process auditable: keep the video IDs, retrieval time, requested language, caption type, tool version, and a hash of each export alongside the code.
+That records exactly what you analyzed; it does not guarantee a future run will return identical text because videos, captions, languages, and availability can change.
 Developers will find request and response details in the API guide for developers, and channel-specific tips in extracting a whole channel.

 Exports for coding and analysis